kosperera/jekyll-otto-theme/README.md

 ## Build and Run
 With VS Code:
-- Run task: `live-serve` to the site preview locally
+- Run task: `live-serve` to preview locally

 This site is configured to serve locally on [localhost:8004/otto-theme/][url-preview-locally].